spread-ai/docs-comments/docs/module-2/querying-spread.md

      ```
 </div>

-In the query  we include the `datasetId` as an inline variable, but it is also possible to provide variables in a separate object and then call the variable using the `$`.
+In the query above we include the `datasetId` as an inline variable, but it's also possible to provide variables in a separate object and then call the variable using the `$`.

 <div class='grid' markdown>

-!!! example "GraphQL query structure" hl_lines="6"
+!!! example "GraphQL query structure"

      This request uses `$variableID` as the `datasetID`
      ---